Trump announces more possible Supreme Court nominees

 Biden made his own unusual announcement regarding the Supreme Court earlier this year, saying he would nominate the first Black woman should a vacancy occur.
 Ginsburg, who is revered by liberals, has faced several health problems recently, and many court-watchers expect her to step down in the next presidential term.

-The list announced by Trump on Wednesday included eight judges from the federal appeals courts, including Bridget Bade of the 9th Circuit; Kyle Duncan of the 5th Circuit; James Ho of the 5th Circuit; Gregory Katsas of the D.C.
-Circuit; Barbara Lagoa of the 11th Circuit; Peter Phipps of the 3rd Circuit, Allison Jones Rushing of the 4th Circuit; and Lawrence VanDyke of the 9th Circuit.
+The list announced by Trump on Wednesday included eight judges from the federal appeals courts: Bridget Bade of the 9th Circuit, Kyle Duncan of the 5th Circuit, James Ho of the 5th Circuit, Gregory Katsas of the D.C.
+Circuit, Barbara Lagoa of the 11th Circuit, Peter Phipps of the 3rd Circuit, Allison Jones Rushing of the 4th Circuit and Lawrence VanDyke of the 9th Circuit.

 Kentucky Attorney General Daniel Cameron, a McConnell protege who spoke at the Republican National Convention last month, also made the list, as did three conservative GOP senators: Tom Cotton (Ark.), Ted Cruz (Tex.) and Josh Hawley (Mo.).